rawit/angular-workshop/README.md

 Branches:

 * master: Clean Angular CLI install (ng new angular-workshop)
-* messages: Added list of messages to AppComponent and template
+* messages: Added list of messages to AppComponent and template (Endrede filer: app-component.html, app.component.ts)
 * input_field: Added input field to template and connected with message list in component
 * firebase: Added Firebase support for message list with AngularFire